RobinBaines/OOO3/README.md

 SOME OOO IDEAS:
 A flat ontology implies that interaction between inanimate objects without an observer is valid.
-The example script implies Events with myself as observer; subject-object dualism.
+The example script implies Events with myself as observer.
 There is no reason not to create a script with combinations of animate and inanimate objects with no observer.
 For example a script describing a Dogs interaction with food and may be one with 2 or more inanimate objects with no observer.